w3c/i18n-drafts/questions/qa-number-format.en.md

 ### The `Intl` object

-The `Intl` object in JavaScript automatically handles locale-specific decimal and grouping separators, currency symbols, and other numerical conventions.
+The `Intl.NumberFormat` object in JavaScript automatically handles locale-specific decimal and grouping separators, currency symbols, and other numerical conventions.

 #### Formatting general numbers with `Intl.NumberFormat`